MariaDBJones/JSON2SQL-plugin/README.md

 # json2sql-plugin
 ### Creating a CRUD JSON API for remote consumption of MariaDB datas

-The goal is to provide an easy way to map simple DML statements and stored procedure calls to http requests handing over json object as response.
+The goal is to provide an easy way to map http requests to CRUD-like DML statements and eventually stored procedure calls with json objects in http as response.
 The scope of this project will stay "limited" to DML only.

 ## Project Status